OddCommon/get-batterty-level/README.md

 ## Usage：
 - Scene： Assets -> Scenes -> ShowBatteryLevel

 - Pack the Apk file, open it in the pico device, and you can see the current power of the device

-## Announcements：
 - This demo cannot be tested on Pc